-Is it right for me?
+Is flexible milking right for you?

-Reasons for implementing 3-in-2 milking on your farm will be specific to your circumstances.
-Understanding your goals and assessing whether flexible milking will help you achieve them is key to the successful adoption of this strategy.
+Improved flexibility, increased staff satisfaction and content animals are just some of the benefits of adopting flexible milking strategies.
+Reasons for implementing 3-in-2 milking on your farm will be specific to your circumstances, so understanding your goals and assessing whether flexible milking will help you achieve them is key to success.

 Key reasons for adopting 3-in-2